debugdhruv/TheBrainRoom/README.md

 ## 🛡️ Note

-The source code is password protected and a private repo to prevent unauthorized use.
-Please be fair and think twice to your real self, "Do I really wanna copy paste the whole base or make my own?", and If you are just exploring and watching how I made it all, Yeah man it took me time haha..
+The source code is password-protected to prevent misuse.
+So If you are here I am assuming with a fair reason.
+Be real with yourself — do you want to build your own or just copy-paste mine? 😄 If you’re just exploring how I built it, welcome aboard — it took effort, trust me!